-Now, note the EVPP's $q^{(n)}\equiv q_{T_n,\dotsc,T_1}(x_n,\dotsc, x_1)$ specified as above integrate to $1$ by completeness of projectors $\unit=\int \calD x\ketbra{x}$ and unit trace of density matrix $\rho$, and also satisfy marginalization relations by virtue of the former property.
+Now, note $q^{(n)}\equiv q_{T_n,\dotsc,T_1}(dx_n,\dotsc, dx_1)$ specified as above integrate to $1$ by unit trace of density matrix $\rho$ and completeness of projectors $\unit=\int \mu(dx)\ketbra{x}$, and also satisfy marginalization relations by virtue of the latter property.
 However, unlike actual joint probability distributions, $q^{(n)}$ for $n \geq 2$ are in general neither real nor positive ($q^{(1)}$ is always positive).
-In general, we propose to consider a sequence of distributions $q_{T_n,\dotsc,T_1}(x_n,\dotsc, x_1)$, $n=1,2,3,\dotsc$ having these properties to be \textit{joint quantum distributions}, a natural generalization of the notion of joint probability distributions, and to define a \textit{quantum stochastic process} by a set of joint quantum distributions.
+In general, we propose to consider a sequence of distributions $q_{T_n,\dotsc,T_1}(dx_n,\dotsc, dx_1)$, $n=1,2,3,\dotsc$ having these properties to be \textit{joint quantum distributions}, a natural generalization of the notion of joint probability distributions, and to define a \textit{quantum stochastic process} by a set of joint quantum distributions.
 Then an important question is whether and how contact can be made with a classical stochastic process defined by positive joint distributions.

 In \cite{BKS97}, what amounts to partial integrals of EVPP's were discussed in the context of attempting to construct a classical version of a sequence of quantum observables.
 There, and in the literature cited therein, it was imposed that all partial integrals (and thus effectively the EVPP's) must be positive as a precondition of defining an associated classical stochastic process.
-Here, we take the point of view that this is too stringent of a requirement, and that it is in fact sufficient to be able to extract \textit{effective} joint distributions which are positive and which account for total integrals of joint quantum distributions (unit probability), and in the \textit{classical limit}.
+Here, we take the point of view that this is too stringent of a requirement, and that it is in fact sufficient to be able to extract in the \textit{classical limit}, \textit{effective} joint distributions which are positive and which account for total integrals of joint quantum distributions (unit probability).